-Students should have a thorough understanding of the key topics discussed in the course.
+This course is a PhD level course in empirical asset pricing.
 The asset pricing field is vast, but we will focus primarily on two core ideas:

 - time-series properties of asset returns (predictability, volatility, correlations with other variables, etc.)

-- cross-sectional properties of asset returns implied by equilibrium asset pricing models (including CAPM, consumption-based asset pricing, factor models, etc.)
+- cross-sectional properties of asset returns implied by equilibrium asset pricing models (including Capital Asset Pricing Model (CAPM), consumption-based asset pricing, factor models, etc.)

-We will also examine the bond market and look at some simple term structure models, as well as the pricing of equity index derivative securities.
-Finally, we will discuss some recent research on the commodity futures markets.
-We will use a variety of econometric techniques, including GMM and maximum likelihood, as well as various time-series models.
+We will also discuss the pricing of equity index derivative securities and recent research on the effects of financial frictions on asset markets.
+We will use a variety of econometric techniques, including Generealized Method of Moments Estimation (GMM) and maximum likelihood, as well as various time-series models.
 We view these econometric techniques as a way of answering economic questions, rather than being interested in the econometric methodology per se.

 Students will be introduced to research in empirical asset pricing by reading and discussing research papers.
 Some papers are classics in the field, while some are more recent and highlight the current questions and issues in the field.
-The course will give the students the necessary foundation to read, synthesize, and critically analyze articles published in the field´s top tier journals.
-Further, the students will learn how econometric techniques, such as time-series and cross-sectional regressions and the Generalized Method of Moments, that are typically implemented in current research.
+The course will give the students the necessary foundation to somprehend, synthesize, and critically analyze articles published in the field´s top tier journals.
+Further, the students will learn how econometric techniques, such as time-series and cross-sectional regressions and the GMM, that are typically implemented in current research.
 The course should provide participants with an overview of key theories and recent trends in empirical asset pricing.

 - is in the forefront of knowledge within contemporary topics in empirical asset pricing